Eustacius' Magic Trinkets Emporium

 |---|---|---|---|---|---|

-| 1 | 280 gp | 250 gp | Scroll of Zone of Truth | uncommon | A spell scroll bears the words of the 2nd-level spell, written in a mystical cipher.
+| 1 | 17 gp | 15 gp | Scroll of Light | common | A spell scroll bears the words of the Cantrip spell, written in a mystical cipher.
 If the spell is on your class's spell list, you can use an action to read the scroll and cast its spell without having to provide any of the spell's components.
 Otherwise, the scroll is unintelligible.
 If the spell needs a save DC, it is 13.
 If it needs an attack bonus, it is 5.
 If the spell is on your class's spell list but of a higher level than you can normally cast, you must make an ability check using your spellcasting ability to determine whether you cast it successfully.
-The DC is 12.
+The DC is 10.
 On a failed check, the spell disappears from the scroll with no other effect.
-Once the spell is cast, the words on the scroll fade, and the scroll itself crumbles to dust. |
+Once the spell is cast, the words on the scroll fade, and the scroll itself crumbles to dust.
+This wizard spell can be copied just as spells in spellbooks can be copied.
+To copy the spell, the copier must succeed on an Intelligence (Arcana) check with DC 10.
+If the check succeeds, the spell is successfully copied.
+Whether the check succeeds or fails, the spell scroll is destroyed. |

-| 1 | Negotiable | The cursed wizard's hat of awareness | uncommon | This wizard's hat has it's command word "variety" stitched on a label on the inside.
-When worn by a wizard, if you speak the command word, you may add a +2 bonus to the next initiative roll you make.
+| 1 | Negotiable | The cursed duck of darkvision | uncommon | A duck made of cloth and leather.
+When squeezed, you gain darkvision for 1 hour.
 This property cannot be used again until after a long rest.
 After each use the GM should roll a d20.
 On a 1, a misfortune befalls the user.
 The nature of the misfortune is at the discretion of the GM. |

 Note